-- Change in stool frequency: onset of stomach cramps is associated with diarrhea, constipation or a mix of both.
+- Change in stool frequency: onset of stomach cramps is associated with diarrhea, constipation, or a mix of both.

 Although “Gas” is not in the ROME IV of diagnosis of irritable bowel syndrome, it is one of the most frequent features of irritable bowel syndrome.
-Gas and bloating are more common in people of IBS with constipation or mixed type.
+Gas and bloating are more common in people with IBS with constipation or mixed type.

 How to deal if you think your have IBS or you already have IBS:

 If you think IBS is the cause of your stomach cramps and gas consult your doctor.
 Your doctor with review your symptoms and may need some laboratory investigations to confirm your condition.